ABOUT YOU: THE TEEN

-Starting therapy in teenage years can be life changing.
+Starting therapy as a teen can be life changing!

 DEPRESSION IN TEENS

-Depression is rampant among the adolescent community.
+Depression is rampant among the teen community.
 With life changes in the family and trying to fit in the social scene, feeling like things are crumbling around you can cause you to sink into depression.
 And then add school work to the pile!
 No wonder motivation goes out the door when it comes to school.
-I seek to help teens manage their depression and find new and creative ways to combat the troubles depression bring.
+And don’t get me started on how early school starts!!!
+Hello exhaustion!
+I want to help you manage your depression and find new and creative ways to combat the troubles depression bring.
 It can feel exhausting to feel depressed, don't walk through this alone.

 ANXIETY AND SOCIAL ANXIETY IN TEENS

 Social anxiety and general anxiety are also a huge theme among teenagers.
 Being faced with so many pressures everyday is exhausting and no wonder some teens feel anxious.
 "Will I be good enough?
 Am I pretty enough?
 Strong enough?
 Smart enough?
 What do those people think of me?
 How will I manage school and sports?
 What if I don't get into college?"
 When all of those questions flash through your head in a single moment, it is easy to feel scattered.
-Many react to these pressures by withdrawing, isolating themselves, and feeling paralyzed by anxiety.
-I want to help you or your teen find power over this anxiety.
+You’re probably reacting to these pressures by withdrawing, isolating yourself, and feeling paralyzed by anxiety.
+I want to help you find power over this anxiety.
 Anxiety should not be in charge of your life, you should be in charge of your life!

 STRESS IN TEENS

 This is a pivotal time in the human lifespan.
-If you are a teen (or were a teen), I bet you can think of at least 10 things changing all at once.
+I bet you can think of at least 10 things changing all at once.
 On top of that, you have homework, relationships, college applications, family problems, work, school, chores, and the list goes on...
 If you feel like you're having a hard time keeping it together - I don't blame you!
 I want to help reduce stress in the lives of teens by offering a place that is just for them.
-I offer them at least one hour a week to share their mind, unload their thoughts, and simply unwind.
+I offer at least one hour a week to share your mind, unload your thoughts, and simply unwind.
 Trust me, it is hard to find some 'me-time' in the midst of everything else.